 - NextGen Professors Program: This career development program focuses on preparing Cornell doctoral students and postdocs of color and/or who identify as first-generation college students for faculty careers across institutional types.
 As a cohort, participants engage in a series of professional and career development activities including the Future Professors Institute.

-- Engage Lunches: Launched in 2015 as a monthly event during the academic year, the Engage Lunches feature alumni speakers and provide the opportunity for current graduate students to engage with the speakers in an informal environment.
-The diverse alumni featured through this program series are from a variety of employment sectors and include new professionals through highly accomplished, seasoned professionals.
+- Power Mentoring Dinners: These events feature alumni and faculty speakers and provide the opportunity for current graduate students and postdocs to engage with the speakers in an informal environment.
+The diverse alumni and faculty featured through this program series are from a variety of employment sectors and include junior, as well as highly accomplished senior, faculty and professionals.

-- English Language Support Office: In Fall 2014, the English Language Support Office (ELSO) was created to provide seminars, individual tutoring and consultation, conversation and writing support groups, and acculturation activities for graduate and professional students whose English is a second language.
+- English Language Support Office: In Fall 2014, the English Language Support Office (ELSO) was created to provide seminars, individual tutoring and consultation, conversation and writing support groups, and acculturation activities for graduate and professional students for whom English is a second language.

 - Graduate Writing Service: The Graduate Writing Service was piloted in Spring 2013 through the Knight Institute for Writing in the Disciplines and has continued throughout.
 While open to all graduate and professional students, international students may benefit greatly from these services.

-- Maplewood Redevelopment: Graduate student representatives paritcipated in a University-wide committee to provide input on the redevelopment of the Maplewood property for improved access to graduate/professional student housing, which is opening in Summer ‘18.
+- Maplewood Redevelopment: Graduate student representatives participated in a university-wide committee to provide input on the redevelopment of the Maplewood property for improved access to graduate/professional student housing, which is opening in Summer ‘18.